hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 ```
 $ bsub < job_submission_script.lsf
 ```
-Let's create a job submission script to load the FASTQC module, run FASTQC on all of our .fastq files, unzip our zipped files, and produce the fastqc summary text.
+Let's create a job submission script to load the FASTQC module, run FASTQC on all of our .fastq files, and move the files to the appropriate directory.

 Create a script named `mov10_fastqc.lsf` in `vim`. *Don't forget to enter insert mode, `i`, to start typing*.